 There should be enough in here to keep you busy and help guide you towards your next sea kayak adventure!

-This list is organic and ever changing, so be sure to bookmark it and check back in future to see what’s new.
+This list is organic and ever-changing, so be sure to bookmark it and check back in future to see what’s new.

 If you have some suggestions to include please get in touch and together we shall make the ultimate list to end all lists – of the best sea kayaking locations in the world!

-Interested in heading on a once in a lifetime adventure, without the organisational hassle?
+Interested in heading on a once-in-a-lifetime adventure, without the organisational hassle?
 Be sure to get your name on the Global Shenanigans Expedition list.
 Worldwide expeditions, with all the work done for you.
-All you have to do is show up.

 Happy paddling!